Should you learn Japanese or Korean language?

 Japanese or Korean language more useful

-Japanese and Korean grammar is primarily alike.
+Japanese and Korean grammar are primarily alike.

 Scripts, Reading, and Writing